frankjungdss/repdata-project2/README.md

 measurements.
 As this anaylsis is only looking at the most severe impacts of weather events we have made a number of simplifying assumptions:

-* looking at the entire USA and not focused on location specifics of state, county or marine region
+* we are looking at the entire USA and not focused on location specifics of state, county or marine region

-* the weather [events](#events) types is messy but will not be modified.
-Lets see the broader picture of weather effects to see if this will have a major impact.
+* the weather [events](#events) types are messy, but will not be modified.
+Let us first see the broader picture of effects of severe weather.

 ```r